-This paper presents the first systematic evaluation of cloud compute costs for LLM-generated SQL queries.
-Using Google BigQuery and the StackOverflow public dataset (230GB), we evaluate six state-of-the-art LLMs across 30 analytical queries of varying complexity, measuring bytes processed, slot utilization, and estimated cost alongside correctness.

-Our contributions are as follows: \begin{itemize} \item We introduce a cloud-native cost evaluation methodology for Text-to-SQL systems, measuring bytes processed, slot utilization, and estimated query cost on production infrastructure. \item We conduct an empirical evaluation of six LLMs (three reasoning, three standard) on Google BigQuery, demonstrating that reasoning models achieve 44.5\% lower cloud compute costs while maintaining equivalent correctness (96.7\%--100\%). \item We quantify cost variance across models, finding up to 3.4$\times$ difference in average query cost and identifying outlier queries exceeding 36GB. \item We characterize common SQL inefficiency patterns in LLM-generated queries, including missing partition filters (affecting up to 50\% of applicable queries) and unnecessary full-table scans. \end{itemize}

-The remainder of this paper is organized as follows.
+The contributions of this paper are as follows. \begin{itemize} \item We introduce a cloud-native cost evaluation methodology for Text-to-SQL systems, measuring bytes processed, slot utilization, and estimated query cost on production infrastructure. \item We conduct an empirical evaluation of six LLMs (three reasoning, three standard) on Google BigQuery, demonstrating that reasoning models achieve 44.5\% lower cloud compute costs while maintaining equivalent correctness. \item We quantify cost variance across models, finding up to 3.4$\times$ difference in average query cost and identifying outlier queries exceeding 36 GB. \item We characterize common SQL inefficiency patterns in LLM-generated queries, including missing partition filters affecting up to 50\% of applicable queries and unnecessary full-table scans. \end{itemize} The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work in Text-to-SQL and query efficiency evaluation.
 Section~\ref{sec:methodology} describes our experimental methodology.
 Section~\ref{sec:results} presents our results and analysis.
 Section~\ref{sec:Analysis} discusses implications and limitations.
 Section~\ref{sec:conclusion} concludes this paper.